-The nonhydrostatic fully compressible COSMO-Model has been developed to meet highresolution regional forecast requirements of weather services and to provide a flexible tool for various scientific applications on a broad range of spatial scales.
-Many NWP-models operate on hydrostatic scales of motion with grid spacings down to about 10 km and thus lack the spatial resolution required to explicitly capture small-scale severe weather events.
-The COSMO-Model has been designed for meso- $\beta$ and meso- $\gamma$ scales where nonhydrostatic effects begin to play an essential role in the evolution of atmospheric flows.
+The nonhydrostatic fully compressible COSMO-Model has been developed to meet high-resolution regional forecast requirements of weather services and to provide a flexible tool for various scientific applications on a broad range of spatial scales.
+When starting with the development of the COSMO-Model, many NWP-models operated on hydrostatic scales of motion with grid spacings down to about 10 km and thus lacked the spatial resolution required to explicitly capture small-scale severe weather events.
+The COSMO-Model has been designed for meso- β and meso- γ scales where nonhydrostatic effects begin to play an essential role in the evolution of atmospheric flows.

 By employing 1 to 3 km grid spacing for operational forecasts over a large domain, it is expected that deep moist convection and the associated feedback mechanisms to the larger scales of motion can be explicitly resolved.
-Meso- $\gamma$ scale NWP-models thus have the principle potential to overcome the shortcomings resulting from the application of parameterized convection in current coarse-grid hydrostatic models.
+Meso- γ scale NWP-models thus have the principle potential to overcome the shortcomings resulting from the application of parameterized convection in current coarse-grid hydrostatic models.
 In addition, the impact of topography on the organization of penetrative convection by, e.g. channeling effects, is represented much more realistically in high resolution nonhydrostatic forecast models.

-The present operational application of the model within COSMO is mainly on the meso- $\beta$ scale using a grid spacing of 7 km.
-The key issue is an accurate numerical prediction of nearsurface weather conditions, focusing on clouds, fog, frontal precipitation, and orographically and thermally forced local wind systems.
-Since April 2007, a meso- $\gamma$ scale version is running operationally at DWD by employing a grid spacing of 2.8 km.
+In the beginning, the operational application of the model within COSMO were mainly on the meso- β scale using a grid spacing of 7 km.
+The key issue was an accurate numerical prediction of near-surface weather conditions, focusing on clouds, fog, frontal precipitation, and orographically and thermally forced local wind systems.
+Since April 2007, a meso- γ scale version is running operationally at DWD by employing a grid spacing of 2.8 km.
 We expect that this will allow for a direct simulation of severe weather events triggered by deep moist convection, such as supercell thunderstorms, intense mesoscale convective complexes, prefrontal squall-line storms and heavy snowfall from wintertime mesocyclones.